Last Updated on March 19, 2021 by Julia Wilson

 - Always store cat and dog medications separately to prevent accidental administration of a dog flea/tick product.

-- Keep cats away from dogs for 72 hours after they have received a flea or tick product which contains permethrin.
+- Keep cats away from dogs for 72 hours after they have received a flea or tick product that contains permethrin.

-- Better still, avoid the use of flea and tick products on dogs which contain permethrin if there is a cat in the home.
+- Better still, avoid the use of flea and tick products on dogs that contain permethrin if there is a cat in the home.
 I prefer to give my dogs chews instead.